chenxshuo/chenxshuo.github.io/_pages/about.md

 <br/>

 ### News

+- **Nov 2024** Thrilled to start working as an Applied Scientist Intern at Amazon Berlin!

 - **Oct 2024** Our paper on Multimodal In-Context Learning got accepted at **WACV 2025**.
 Congratulations to all co-authors!